-Since the Gulf of Papagayo is made up of numerous little bays, it has the most white sand beaches in Costa Rica.
-Among the white sand beaches in the Papagayo Gulf, Playa Bonita, Playa Jicaro, and Playa Penca are three of our favorites.
+Since the Gulf of Papagayo has numerous little bays, it has the most white sand beaches in Costa Rica.
+Among the white sand beaches in the Papagayo Gulf, Playa Bonita, Playa Jicaro, and Playa Penca are our favorites.

 Additionally, the snorkeling is fantastic, and the water is incredibly calm—like a pool.

 The Four Seasons Resort is located near the gorgeous white sand beaches of Playa Blanca and Viridor.
 Anyone can travel by land to any of Costa Rica’s public beaches.